Monday, December 23, 2024

 In the context of the growing chaos of the international legal order and the increasing number of military conflicts engulfing the world, the arguments of those US politicians and analysts who continue to focus on the problem of the future of Russia rather than their own security seem extremely meaningless.
 For some reason, Putin’s defeat in Ukraine and the further collapse of the barbaric empire frightens them more than the threat of new wars, in which American soldiers, rather than Ukrainian defenders, will die.

 And one last thing.
-The book “The History of Nuclear Disarmament of Ukraine,” which was published in 2015, that is, a year after the start of the Russian-Ukrainian war, ends with results, the main thesis of which was the statement that the political mistake of the West was the underestimation of new Russian threats after the collapse of the USSR.
+The book “The History of Nuclear Disarmament of Ukraine,” published in 2015, that is, a year after the start of the Russian-Ukrainian war, ends with results, the main thesis of which was the statement that the political mistake of the West was to underestimate new Russian threats after the collapse of the USSR.
 And this led to new global losses, and not to an increase in the level of world security.

 The United States lost because it is not capable of ensuring stability in the world on its own.
 Diplomatic pressure and Western economic sanctions against Russia did not force Moscow to return Crimea to Ukraine and withdraw troops from the territories of the Ukrainian Donetsk and Lugansk regions.
-The United States did not dare to provide military assistance to Ukraine, fearing that this “conflict of neighbors” could escalate into a third world war.
+The United States did not dare to provide military assistance to Ukraine, fearing that this “neighborhood conflict” could escalate into a third world war.

 Russia lost because the lack of strong democratic influence on the part of Ukraine in the region led to the formation of a regime that has never existed in the world.
 At the instigation of Russia in 1992, a number of Western publications called Ukraine “a savage with a nuclear mace.”
 Ironically, today few would argue that Russia is such a savage.